There are many scenarios in which you might prefer running a site within an International Region rather than the default US. Common use cases include:

 Pantheon sites have all site resources in the region in which it was created.
 This includes application and database containers, Redis cache servers, Apache Solr index servers, and a distributed filesystem and request router.

-Localized, region-specific Disaster Recovery is also available.
+Localized, EU-specific Disaster Recovery is also available.